OfficialNodezilla101/EthStorage/README.md

 # EthStorage

+## The EthStorage V1 Trusted Setup Ceremony (13–22 Aug 2025 UTC) invites community members to generate zk‑SNARK parameters for EthStorage’s storage proofs.
+Participants install the p0tion CLI, authenticate with GitHub, contribute their own randomness and then clean up.
+The multi‑party process ensures that as long as one participant discards their secret, the resulting parameters are secure and can be safely used in EthStorage’s on‑chain verifier.

 Step-by-step guide on running a node for the EthStorage V1 Trusted Setup Ceremony.
 I’ll outline prerequisites, installation, setup, contribution procedures, and cleanup instructions.
 I’ll provide a detailed step-by-step guide on running a node for the EthStorage V1 Trusted Setup Ceremony.
 I’ll outline prerequisites, installation, setup, contribution procedures, and cleanup instructions.